Restriction estimates for hyperboloids in higher dimensions via bilinear estimates

-The main goal for this paper is to prove Theorem \ref{thm:restrictionThm} via the bilinear estimates proved by S. Lee and Vargas, stated precisely in Theorem \ref{thm:bilinear0} in Section 2 below.
+The main goal for this paper is to prove Theorem \ref{thm:restrictionThm} using the bilinear restriction estimates proved by S. Lee and Vargas, stated precisely in Theorem \ref{thm:bilinear0} in Section 2 below.
+It was previously unknown if these bilinear estimates could be used to prove linear estimates in the range $p\geq \frac{2(d+2)}{d}$, due to a number of geometric obstructions that arise when trying to apply the usual bilinear-to-linear method in dimension $d \geq 4$.
 Our argument will follow a broad-narrow scheme adapted from \cite{BG}, \cite{DZ}, \cite{G}.
 This broad-narrow analysis allows us to use the estimates of S. Lee and Vargas except in certain exceptional cases which we analyze in Section 2.
-The main idea is the following: if $\tau_1$ and $\tau_2$ are two caps in the support of $f$ and we do not have a favorable estimate for $Ef_{\tau_1}Ef_{\tau_2},$ then $\tau_1$ and $\tau_2$ must be arranged in a neighborhood of a cone-like surface $\mathcal{C}_{m}$.
-If we can find no pairs $(\tau_1, \tau_2)$ for which bilinear estimates apply then the geometry of $\mathcal{C}_{m}$ forces the caps to in fact be contained in a neighborhood of an $m$-dimensional affine space; we can then treat this scenario using a `narrow' decoupling argument and induction on scales, at least when $m \leq \frac{d}{2} - 1$.
+The main idea is the following: if $\tau_1$ and $\tau_2$ are two caps in the support of $f$ and we do not have a favorable estimate for $Ef_{\tau_1}Ef_{\tau_2},$ then $\tau_1$ and $\tau_2$ must be arranged in a neighborhood of a hyperbolic cone $\mathcal{C}_{m}$.
+If we can find no pairs $(\tau_1, \tau_2)$ for which bilinear estimates apply then the geometry of $\mathcal{C}_{m}$ forces the caps to in fact be contained in a neighborhood of an $m$-dimensional plane; we can then treat this scenario using a `narrow' flat decoupling argument and induction on the scale, at least when $m \leq \frac{d}{2} - 1$.
 In the special case where $d$ is odd and $m = \frac{d-1}{2}$ our method breaks down since the induction no longer closes.
 Note however that we always have $m \leq \frac{d-1}{2}$.

 We review some basic tools that we will use frequently in Section 1.
 In Section 2 we discuss some more history and background surrounding bilinear restriction estimates.
 The key lemma describing how bilinear estimates for $Ef$ can fail is then proved in Section 2.3.
 Finally, in Section 3 we carry out the broad-narrow argument to complete the proof of Theorem 1.
+Some remarks about the failure of our argument in the case where $d$ is odd and $m = \frac{d-1}{2}$ can be found at the end of Section 3.